Pr\"ufer algebraic spaces: Preliminaries

 \subsection{Algebraic spaces}

-A basic reference to algebraic spaces is \cite{Knu}.
-The underlying topological space of an algebraic space $X$ will be often denoted by $|X|$.
-We say that $X$ is {\em local} if $|X|$ is quasi-compact and has a unique closed point (without quasi-compactness, the set of closed points can be empty).
-All interesting results will be proved for {\em qcqs} (i.e. quasi-compact and quasi-separated) algebraic spaces, so the reader can always assume that all geometric objects are qcqs.
+{\em We work only with quasi-separated algebraic spaces.} Basic references to algebraic spaces are \cite{Knu} and \cite{stacks}.
+The underlying topological space of an algebraic space $X$ will often be denoted by $|X|$.
+We say that $X$ is {\em local} if $|X|$ is quasi-compact and has a unique closed point.